News

 Filter by:

-Benefits of exercise depends on hours spent sitting: new review
+Benefits of exercise depends on hours spent sitting: review

 The most comprehensive review of the effects of sedentary behaviour on health and risk of death has intensified the call to reduce time spent being sedentary as well as increasing physical activity.